phodal/awesome-iot/README.md

 * **[IoT.js ★ 921 ⧗ 0](https://github.com/Samsung/iotjs)** - Platform for Internet of Things with JavaScript.
 * [IoTgo ★ 173 ⧗ 0](https://github.com/itead/IoTgo) - is an open source IoT platform, like WordPress, ZenCart and all other open source software, you can deploy your own IoTgo cloud service.
 * [Jasper](http://jasperproject.github.io/) - Jasper is an open source platform for developing always-on, voice-controlled applications.
+* [KERBEROS.IO Web](https://github.com/kerberos-io/web) - a  GUI to configure the machinery and to view events that were detected by the machinery.
 * [Kitnic](https://github.com/monostable/kitnic) - A registry for ready to build open hardware electronics projects.
 * [Jasper](http://jasperproject.github.io/) - Jasper is an open source platform for developing always-on, voice-controlled applications.
 * [Lan ★ 105 ⧗ 0](https://github.com/phodal/lan) - Internet of Things Server Layer with CoAP, WebSocket, MQTT, HTTP f